Dyeing with Pots

 Fabric Dyeing Pot Clean Up Tips

-- Save your manicure: during dyeing and cleanup, wear plastic or rubber gloves
+- Protect your hands: during dyeing and cleanup, wear plastic or rubber gloves

 - Reduce staining: rinse pot immediately, and clean with bleach, the soap of your choice and plenty of water

 - Wipe dry: with a paper towel, soft cloth or cleaning sponge

 If desired, you may choose to boil water after the pot is clean and wipe dry again.
 Some dyers have used eraser sponges or microfiber clothes to wipe their pots; use whatever works best for your particular pot.

 Basic Cleaning Tips

 Wear rubber (or plastic) gloves while dyeing & cleaning, to protect your hands

 Use soap & water and bleach (if needed) to clean up

 There are many types sponges that will clean your dyeing pot like magic